mintedreward/heartmail/README.md

 **The Social Bitcoin Web (SBW)** is:

-- A set of protocols that bring identity and social features to Bitcoin and the web.
+- A set of protocols that bring identity, social features, and digital rights management (DRM) to Bitcoin and the web.

 - A network with no central point of failure.

-- A decentralized network.
+A.k.a. a decentralized network.

 **The Social Bitcoin Web Consortium (SBWC)** is: